top of page

 Added a CTA for prompt action.

 • Checkout: As users linked their bank accounts, topped up their wallets, or shopped online on merchant websites, they started accruing mystery rewards.
+By surfacing mystery rewards at checkout, we created a habit loop: purchase → see reward → anticipation → next purchase.

 Bank account linkage